-Many pet owners choose to bury their pet at home.
-A home-based burial ensures that a beloved pet will remain near to the family, with a gravesite that can be visited at any time.
+Many pet owners choose to bury their pet at home where the beloved pet’s remains will be near the family, with a gravesite that can be visited at any time.
 This type of final resting place also serves as a reminder of the pet’s happiest times.
 A home-based gravesite can also help reduce burial-related expenses and logistical concerns.
 Before making your final decisions, Titan Casket recommends that you do some research for your specific area to understand any legal restrictions regarding pet burials.

-Pet cemeteries are also becoming the increasingly popular choice for many people in choosing a final resting place for their departed pet.
-A burial site allows for a consistent place to grieve and even to commemorate special dates, like birthdays and anniversaries.
+Pet cemeteries are also becoming an increasingly popular choice for many people exploring what to do when their pet dies.
+This final resting place allows for a consistent place to grieve and even to commemorate special dates, like birthdays and anniversaries.
 It’s important to note that a gravesite isn’t always limited to whole remains; many have chosen to bury cremated ashes in order to have a dedicated location for remembrance.
-A commissioned, or even crated, gravestone is a perfect way to honor the departed by adding a personalized touch to a place of rest.
+A commissione, or even crated, gravestone is a perfect way to honor the departed pet by adding a personalized touch to a place of rest.
 To learn more about finding the perfect gravestone, click here.

 In the US, it is not common for people and their pets to be buried together.
 As a result of the low demand, many cemeteries, which are usually regulated by state law, do not allow a shared burial.
 However, there are a handful of states which are starting to allow shared burials – some even allowing for the cremated remains of a human to be buried in a pet cemetery with their departed pet (be aware that pet cemeteries are not usually regulated or maintained as well as human ones so that is important to note before participating in this type of burial).
 Some states also allow for pets to be buried with their humans in specific types of plots, such as family plots or a designated section for animals in a traditional cemetery.
 These are typically referred to as “whole family cemeteries.”
 For more information on these types of plots, click here.